 - Insurance Providers / Brokers: In order to procure insurance coverage for our customers, we will share your Personal Information with affiliated insurance providers.
 Additionally, when one broker merges with or acquires another broker, CFP may transfer data to the resulting or acquiring entity.

-- CFP Clearinghouse Participating Insurers: In order to reduce CFP’s concentration and number of policies, and encourage maximum use of the normal insurance market, the CFP uses a clearinghouse process to match clients with normal insurance market “participating insurers” for renewals.
-CFP may share the Personal Information of clients with CFP clearinghouse participating insurers to enable those participating insurers to review and process insurance information to provide such renewals.
+- CFP Clearinghouse Member Companies: In order to reduce CFP’s concentration and number of policies, and encourage maximum use of the standard insurance market, the CFP uses a clearinghouse process to match clients with standard market insurance provider “member companies” for offers of insurance coverage.
+CFP may share the Personal Information of clients with CFP clearinghouse member companies to enable those member companies to review and process insurance information to provide such offers of insurance coverage.